10 Facts About Dekay’s Brown Snake (USA)

 Source: iNaturalist user Jon P. Ruddy – CC BY 4.0

-Dekay’s brown snake’s first goal in lurking under cover is to lurk in a place where their earthworm and slug prey is common.
-Their second goal is to hide from predators, of which they have plenty: blue jays, American crows, cats, brown thrashers.
+The first goal of Dekay’s brown snake in hiding under cover is to stay near areas where their earthworm and slug prey congregate.
+The second reason is to hide from predators, which they have plenty of: blue jays, American crows, cats, brown thrashers, red-tailed hawks.

-However, Dekay’s brown snakes are much less cowardly than the similarly-sized ring neck snake (which they’re occasionally mistaken for).
-Dekay’s brown snakes won’t react fondly to being picked up by a human.
-They’re won’t coil up in your palm and pray that you drop them, as their first defensive move is releasing a revolting smell.
-Dekay’s brown snakes commonly bare their mouths wide in a demented pose and make vicious lunges at their opponents, as shown by the main image on their wikipedia page.
+However, Dekay’s brown snakes aren’t completely cowardly.
+They’re significantly feistier than the similarly sized ringneck snake, which they’re occasionally mistaken for.
+Dekay’s brown snakes won’t react fondly to being picked up and restrained by a human.
+They won’t coil up in your arm and pray quietly that you drop them, as their first move is to release a revolting smell.
+Dekay’s brown snakes commonly bare their mouths wide in a demented pose, before making vicious lunges at their opponents, in a crazed attempt at intimidation (see their main image on Wikipedia).

 Yet another Dekay’s brown snake skill is feigning death.
-Their favoured strategy is to flip onto their back and remain totally motionless, like a corpse.
-Once they deem the coast to be clear, they rapidly escape.
+Their favoured strategy is to flip on their back and remain totally motionless, like a corpse.
+Once they deem the coast to be clear, they rapidly dart away.

 DeKay's Brownsnake Storeria dekayi slithering